fafadlian/similaritySearch/README.md

 After starting the application, navigate to `http://localhost:5000` in your web browser to access the web interface.
 Enter your search parameters to begin finding similarities in your data.

 ## Query/Test Cases
 All test case initiated by submitting the PNR Timeframe Parameter (Arrival Date From and Arrival Date To).
-We're going to use 1 January 2019 to 30 November 2019
+We're going to use 1 January 2019 to 30 November 2019.
+ALL THE SEARCH PARAMETER NEEDS TO BE FILLED.

 ### Test Case A